dylanlott/futuresight/README.md

 - **Connection Status**: Current RPC connection state and last update time
 - **Block Height**: Latest block number from the network
+	- Shows age since last block and alerts if older than threshold
 - **Gas Price**: Current gas price in both Gwei and wei
 - **Network Peers**: Number of connected peers (if supported by the RPC)
+ - **Recent Blocks**: Rolling history of the latest blocks with tx count & gas utilization
+ - **Alerts**: Stale connection and block delay warnings

 ## Architecture